belligerentbeagle/tp/docs/UserGuide.md

 **Caution:**

-Do note that as of the current version of TAPro, you can only add one tag to a contact.
-Adding a new tag will replace the existing tag.
+Do note that as of the current version of TAPro, adding a new tag will replace the existing tag.

 Do also note that tags are alphanumeric and cannot contain spaces or special characters.